JuliaGPU/KernelAbstractions.jl/docs/src/index.md

 library that explores ways to best write heterogenous code.

 !!! note
-    While `KernelAbstraction.jl` is focused on performance portatbility, it is GPU-biased and therefore the kernel language has several constructs that are necessary for good performance on the GPU, but may hurt performance on the CPU.
+    While `KernelAbstraction.jl` is focused on performance portability, it is GPU-biased and therefore the kernel language has several constructs that are necessary for good performance on the GPU, but may hurt performance on the CPU.